 - budget, resources, management and accountability structures

-In 2018, Gallup assessed levels of risk with our vendors and suppliers in Europe, Africa, Southeast Asia and Latin America.
+In 2020, Gallup assessed levels of risk with our vendors and suppliers in all regions in which we operate.

 We also took the following anti-slavery and anti-corruption steps:

-- completed RCO trainings with vendors in high-risk regions to reinforce Gallup's commitment to supply chain transparency and ethics
+- completed RCO trainings with all vendors, including those in high-risk regions, to reinforce Gallup's commitment to supply chain transparency and ethics

-- maintained a clause in all vendor contracts to certify that vendors are in compliance with Gallup's chosen ethics and global anti-corruption laws
+- maintained a clause in all vendor contracts to certify that vendors are in compliance with Gallup's chosen ethics, global anti-corruption laws and global labor regulations

 Gallup is committed to this plan at every level.
 As with other corporate policies, this commitment demands: